Ascend/pytorch/docs/en/PyTorch Operator Development Guide/PyTorch Operator Development Guide.md

-<h2 id="how-do-i-determine-whether-the-tbe-operator-is-correctly-called-for-pytorch-adaptation.md">How Do I Determine Whether the TBE Operator Is Correctly Called for PyTorch Adaptation?</h2>
+<h3 id="how-do-i-determine-whether-the-tbe-operator-is-correctly-called-for-pytorch-adaptationmd">How Do I Determine Whether the TBE Operator Is Correctly Called for PyTorch Adaptation?</h3>

 Both the custom and built-in operators are stored in the installation directory as .py source code after installation.
 Therefore, you can edit the source code and add logs at the API entry to print the input parameters, and determine whether the input parameters are correct.